How to Get Paid for Adoption-Related Expenses in Florida

 Emotional counseling accessible at any point before, during and after the adoption

+First, you’ll need to contact an adoption specialist and explain your situation.
+During this discussion, the specialist will help you understand what financial assistance for adoption you may receive.
 After you and your adoption specialist discuss your financial need, the Florida courts must approve adoption-related living expenses.

 This will all be included in your adoption plan, which will also tackle subjects such as:

 Remember that, regardless of what financial assistance you receive for your living expenses, our agency adoption services are always free to you.
 We’ll combine that assistance with possible coverage of pregnancy- and adoption-related expenses to help ease your current financial burdens — and allow you to focus solely on creating the best possible future for your baby.